This is a good FAQ to read before you link your accounts, or if you perhaps got a little confused when you did so.

 Let's run through some quick scenarios to emphasize this:

 Scenario one: you're a new Cheqbook user linking a bank for the first time.
 Start by linking your first bank account, the system will SKIP step two (as you have no existing Linked accounts yet), and in step three you "Pick New Accounts to Add to Cheqbook" that you want.

 Scenario two: you're an existing Cheqbook user with linked accounts linking a new bank for the first time.
 This will be the same as Scenario one, except the Matching screen will come up as you have existing accounts, but in your case you don't need it for your task.
 Just move ahead to the Pick New Accounts screen.
 There you'll select the accounts available at that bank you want to add.

 Scenario three: you're an existing Cheqbook user and have to match an existing Cheqbook account to a newly re-linked bank.
 After linking the bank again in step one, in step two use the drop down boxes on the Match Your Accounts screen that are on the right of your existing Cheqbook accounts to select (match!) the correct bank account for each one that needs it.
 Step three Pick New Accounts will come up after you save this mapping, but you will not need it unless you're also adding a new account with that hadn't been added before.

 Update for Transition to MX

-On October 24th, 2021 our old data provider Yodlee will be turned off, and you will have to re-authenticate all your bank accounts.
+On October 24th, 2021 our old data provider Yodlee was turned off, and you will have to re-authenticate all your bank accounts.
 The key step will be MATCHING.
 After you've re-established a link to each bank with our new provider MX, you will use the Matching screen to identify which Cheqbook account and bank account are to be connected.
 Repeat for each bank you have connections to, in each set of books.